Booking a Venice Hotel 🎭

 Right next to the hotel is a small alleyway with a supermarket at the end: Useful for stocking up on Italian delicacies before heading back to the airport.

-Suitcase All your hotel options in Venice
+Suitcase All Hotel Deals in Venice

 If you like the Ca ’Fortuny Hotel Venice, check out our other Short Breaks & City Stopovers.
 You may also like: